Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 10 April 2025 05.26.35 UTC
+- WIB: Kamis, 10 April 2025 06.24.02 UTC
-- WITA: Kamis, 10 April 2025 06.26.35 UTC
+- WITA: Kamis, 10 April 2025 07.24.02 UTC
-- WIT: Kamis, 10 April 2025 07.26.35 UTC
+- WIT: Kamis, 10 April 2025 08.24.02 UTC

 Kutipan Inspiratif:
-"I'm in favor of any technology that makes my work available to the reading public at a reasonable price."
+"Life is like a steering wheel, it only takes one small move to change your entire direction."

-Kategori: technology
+Kategori: motivational